MikeRalphson/markdown-pp/readme.md

 Markdown Preprocessor (MarkdownPP)
 ==================================

-The Markdown Preprocessor is a Python module designed to add extended features on top of the excellent Markdown syntax defined by John Gruber.
+The Markdown Preprocessor is a JavaScript port of a [Python module](https://github.com/jreese/markdown-pp), designed to add extended features on top of the excellent Markdown syntax defined by John Gruber.
 These additions are mainly focused on creating larger technical documents without needing to use something as heavy and syntactically complex as Docbook.